-Do I plan to go out in wet or cold conditions?
+What kind of weather will I be hiking in?
+Do I plan to hike in wet or cold conditions?

 Take a look at the article Finding Boots for your Hiking Feet for some tips on what to look for in fit, style, material, etc. And remember, fit is critical, so try on lots of styles!
 If it's not comfortable in the store, it certainly won't be on the trail.

 You don't need to buy a new wardrobe before you hit the trail, but you'll need a few basics to stay safe and comfortable.
 While you don't need the most expensive gear, avoid cotton: it's a poor insulator when wet, making you feel colder and increasing your risk of hypothermia.
 Look for synthetic or wool materials instead.

 Base layer: If you’re hiking in mostly warm weather, this usually means a synthetic t-shirt and shorts.
 In colder weather, this will include long thermal underwear.

 Warm, insulating layer: Do you have a fleece jacket?
 How about a comfy wool sweater?
 Both of these work great as a insulating layer that provides warmth if it gets chilly.

 Waterproof/ wind-proof layer: This includes both rain/wind jackets and hiking or rain pants.
 The jacket will keep you warm and dry on windy ridges and rainy days, and the pants will keep you warm and protected from brush and mud.

 Socks: Hiking-specific socks offer more cushioning and breathability than cotton tube socks and protect them from blisters (particularly important on long hikes).